-Provides an opportunity for the development of skills and knowledge in the research and illustration of ideas as creative imagery.
+Provides an opportunity for the development of skills and knowledge in the research and illustration of ideas for visual storytelling in transmedia practice.
 This includes the translation into illustration of appropriate text.
-Topics may include the expression of ideas as narrative, self-promotion, interpretative, editorial and/or institutional illustration modes including cartooning, children's book illustration, illustration for animation, and visual storytelling techniques for film and social media.
+Topics may include the expression of ideas as narrative, self-promotion, marketing, storybranding, editorial and/or institutional illustration modes including cartooning, children's book illustration, illustration for animation, and visual storytelling techniques for film and social media.

 Emphasis will also be placed on group interaction and participation in creative design team strategies.

-1. Evaluate the most suitable media/technique to convey the appropriate mood, tone or atmosphere of a visual image.
+1. Evaluate the most suitable media/technique to convey the appropriate message through visual imagery

-2. Demonstrate skill in a variety of illustrative techniques and materials.
+2. Demonstrate skill in a variety of illustrative, imaging techniques and materials, and technologies

-3. Discuss, plan and implement graphic illustration responses for a given brief.
+3. Discuss, plan and implement graphic imagery responses for a given brief

-4. Show and present, in a professional manner, an illustration portfolio to demonstrate creativity, versatility, technical knowledge and a broad base of understanding about the range of styles and techniques available.
+4. Show and present, in a professional manner, a portfolio to demonstrate creativity, versatility, technical knowledge and a broad base of understanding about the range of styles, techniques and platforms for visual storytelling

-5. Display an ability to creatively translate a literary text into a visual form.
+5. Display an ability to creatively translate a literary text into a visual form in transmedia practice

-Individual problem-solving and research skills will be a required part of the illustration process and in some instances group and multiple tasking interactions may be utilized to emulate the industry studio.
+Individual problem-solving and research skills will be a required part of the storytelling process and, in some instances, group and multiple tasking interactions may be utilized to emulate the industry studio.

 Topics may include:

-1. Experimentation and exploration of a broad range of illustrative media.
+- Experimentation and exploration of a broad range of illustrative and image making media

-2. Appropriate use and function of new technologies.
+- Appropriate use and function of new technologies

 - Selection of media and style appropriate to the given brief/assignment